 A force-sensing resistor is a kind of mechanical pressure sensor built from a conductive print, consisting of a zig-zag of narrow traces, placed slightly below a conductive film.
 As pressure is applied, the two move closer to one another, and the current is able to flow more easily through the entirety.
 You can even make your own FSRs using a piece of conductive sponge.
 Squash it, and the space within will shrink, allowing current to flow more easily.

 FSRs are very cheap.
 You can usually pick one up for just a few dollars.
 However, they aren’t very precise – and so they make poor matches for electronic scales and other such pieces of equipment.

-But for certain applications, these extra features aren’t necessary.
+But for certain pressure-sensor applications, these extra features aren’t necessary.
 We used an FSR in our St. Patrick's day project, the ‘chug-meter’.
 It combines an FSR with a coaster to measure the weight of a pint of Guinness, starting a timer once the pint is off the coaster, and stopping it when the pint is put back.

 Strain-gauge load cells work very differently than force-sensitive resistors, but they exploit the same basic principle.
 When a tightly-packed region of zig-zagging wiring is compressed, the resistance decreases.
 The ‘strain gauge’ itself is a zig-zag pattern printed onto a flexible substrate.
 When force is applied, it becomes more conductive.
 A typical strain-gauge load switch incorporates four of these devices, with an average being taken from each.
 Thus most load cells are accurate to within 0.1%, which compares very favorably with their FSR counterparts.
 There are other varieties of load cell available, including hydraulic and pneumatic ones, but thanks to their lower production costs, strain gauges represent a growing majority of load-cells available.